 If you’re in the market for a high-end blender that is capable of making awesome smoothies, nut milks, nut butters, soups, salsas, and much more, then chances are you have heard of both the Vitamix and the Blendtec.
-While the Vitamix is probably the more popular of the two, both of them are phenomenal blenders.
-They do have a lot of similarities, but they have some key differences as well.
+While the Vitamix is definitely the more popular of the two, is it really the better one?

 Blendtec vs Vitamix